 A shift in focus improves your frame of mind, relaxes you, and sets you up for the rest of your day – not to mention walking around keeps your heart healthy.

-It’s scientifically recognised that a never-changing environment stifles creativity.
+It’s scientifically recognized that a never-changing environment stifles creativity.
 Even a simple change of scenery wakes your mind up and helps you refocus.
 Step away from your desk for 5 minutes.
 Take your laptop outside for an hour – or, better, go for a walk and take a notepad in case inspiration strikes.

 Forcing productivity generates stale ideas and lowers morale – worrying for anyone serious about bringing innovation back to the workplace.
 Why not head to that coffee shop across the street during lunch hour and try it for yourself?